October is National Cyber Security Awareness Month (NCSAM). #BeCyberSmart #CyberAware

 Usually it’s free and often, it’s not secure.
 Avoid visiting sensitive sites such as banks, accounts packages, work ticketing systems when connected.

 Company VPN’s can be used if you need to do this regularly.
-Personal VPN application are good too for personal browsing.
+Personal VPN applications are good too for personal browsing.

 Risk #3 – processes